owengraphs/Poverty-and-Academic-Success/README.md

 -Are different academic subjects affected differently by poverty?

--How do math and reading scores change as a child develops, when aslo taking poverty into account?
+-How do math and reading scores change as a child develops, when also taking poverty into account?

 -What role do Charter Schools play in student achievement when taking into account poverty?

-All of the code, variable meanings, results and interpretations will be included in the Jupyter notebook attatched to the repository
+All of the code, variable meanings, results and interpretations will be included in the Jupyter notebook attached to the repository

-Main Findings(more in depth analysis can be found within code explinations)
+Main Findings(more in depth analysis can be found within code explanations)

 -Poverty has a large negative effect on test scores